marcmengel/metacat/docs/concepts.rst

 2. Provide a mechanism to retrieve the metadata associated with a file

-3. Efficiently query the metadata database to find files matching the list of crieria expressed in terms of file metadata
+3. Efficiently query the metadata database to find files matching the list of criteria expressed in terms of file metadata

-4. Provide a mechanism to seamlessly and efficiently integrate metadata stored in external sources to the query results and use it select files based on their metadata values
+4. Provide a mechanism to seamlessly and efficiently integrate metadata stored in external sources to the query results and use it to select files based on their metadata values

 Namespace
 ---------